10 Solar, Storage, and Energy Predictions for 2024

 1. Integrated 240-Volt Generators in EVs

-Following the footsteps of industry pioneers like Ford and Tesla, more electric vehicle manufacturers will integrate 240-volt generators into their EVs.
+Following the footsteps of industry pioneers like Ford and Tesla, more electric vehicle manufacturers will add 240-volt generators into their EVs.
 This innovation empowers vehicle owners to leverage their substantial battery capacities not only for transportation but also as backup power sources for their homes.
 The strategic utilization of EV batteries for home power during peak demand periods marks a significant step towards decentralized energy solutions.

 2. Surge in Heat Pump Sales